Sarah949/Capstone_Project/README.md

 # Capstone Project
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.

+## Movitvation
+This is the final project for my Udacity Full Stack Web Development Nanodegree (FSND).
+We have learned so much throughout the course and this project covers the core concepts in this course such as:
+- Coding in Python
+- Modeling Data Objects with SQLAlchemy
+- Designing a Flask API
+- Authentication with Auth0
+- Role-Based Access Control (RBAC)
+- Testing Flask Applications
+- Deploying Applications using Heroku

 ### Installing Dependencies

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)